SweetPinkMilkTea/shenzhia/README.md

 ## "Admin-Server"-specific Commands
 > [!NOTE]
 > Any commands not explained here are only for testing purposes and do not have any utility.

+> [!CAUTION]
+> Most of the commands in this section have a major (indirect) impact on the operation of the bot.
+Take precautions to not let malicious actors access these commands!

 ### `/close`
 Ends the program.
 Useful if you don't have access to the host at the time.